 Assets in the course of construction comprise capital expenditure on ongoing developments under the Company's capital investment programme.
-Projects in progress at 31 December 2021 at Aberdeen International Airport include upgrades to the common user passenger processing system and enhanced security search equipment.
+Projects in progress at 31 December 2022 at Aberdeen International Airport include de-icing salt storage equipment and ice alert system replacement, installation of electric bus chargers, purchase of baggage trolley replacement and retention system and provision for an enhanced passenger parking area.